newatoms/beta/projects/science-of-images/post.md

 ## The *comprehension* element: Faster than our own shadows

-For your high-speed brain, triggering your emotions in an instant is custom.
+For your high-speed brain, instantaneously triggering emotions is a common activity.
 So how quickly are we able to grasp the concept of an image?
 Images are understandable much more quickly than words.

 This is because *comprehension* is linked to the way our brains translate data in order to simplify it.
 [It has been observed that 90% of the information sent to our brains is visual](http://blog.hubspot.com/blog/tabid/6307/bid/33423/19-Reasons-You-Should-Include-Visual-Content-in-Your-Marketing-Data.aspx#sm.00001ztsyhxnje9dr7r1i72p6g37j), with our brains responding to it 60,000 faster than they do for text.

 Thus, our brains need a picture to process information faster and create a connection between the visual representation and its concept.
 It’s impressive how the visual perception in our brain makes such a complex task easy.
 This could also be a scientific explanation for why "an image is worth a thousand words.”

-## The *retention* ability; Go weird and crazy
+## The *retention* capacity: Go weird and crazy

 *Retention* is related to the memorable experience that visual content tends to create.
 There are now [algorithms created by MIT researchers](http://news.mit.edu/2015/csail-deep-learning-algorithm-predicts-photo-memorability-near-human-levels-1215) that predict photos' memorability at near-human levels.
 According to the algorithm, [weird and counterintuitive images do well, as do conflict and suspense](https://www.washingtonpost.com/news/innovations/wp/2015/12/29/forget-beautiful-sunrises-embrace-absurdity-heres-how-to-take-memorable-photos/).